 Areas of Support

-Melissa specializes in trauma recovery with dedicated experience working with religious trauma, ADHD, and the challenges of major life transitions.
+Melissa specializes in trauma recovery with dedicated experience working with religious trauma, dissociative disorders & the challenges of ADHD.

-Much of my work centers around complex trauma: the kind that comes from repeated or long-term experiences that were confusing, painful, or minimized by others.
-These traumas often stem from relationships and environments that shaped your sense of self and safety in the world.
+Much of my practice focuses on complex trauma: the kind of trauma that comes from repeated or ongoing experiences that were painful, confusing, or minimized by others.
+These experiences often happen in relationships or environments that shape how safe you feel in the world and how you see yourself and often leave people feeling misunderstood.

 • Childhood emotional neglect or abuse